Xidian-ICTT-GZ/DtTsa/README.md

 ---

-## Benchmark Suites Included in This Repository
+## Benchmark Suites

-This repository includes three benchmark suites used in our evaluation.
+This repository is organized around three benchmark families.

 ### 1. CVE-Benchmark

-`evaluation/CVE-Benchmark/`

-This suite contains real-world concurrency-related vulnerability subjects.
+This benchmark suite contains real-world concurrency-related vulnerability subjects.
 It is used to evaluate whether DtTsa can recover source-level sharing sites that are relevant to known bug-triggering interleavings under available PoCs or test drivers.

 ### 2. DataRaceBench

-`evaluation/DataRaceBench/`

 This suite contains curated concurrency micro-benchmarks, especially suitable for evaluating whether DtTsa covers access sites that are relevant to dynamic race reports.

 ### 3. SCTBench

-`evaluation/SCTBench/`

 This suite contains programs used in controlled concurrency testing and schedule-sensitive bug studies.
 It is useful for evaluating both the stability of reported sharing points across repeated runs and their potential value as compact schedule-point candidates.

+Please see `evaluation/README.md` for dataset sources, expected directory layout, and preparation instructions.

 ---

 ## Included Evaluation Results

-The repository also includes DtTsa outputs under:
+The repository includes DtTsa outputs under:

 ```text
 evaluation/results/